 The luxury market

 The Chinese government has realized the income gap of the population that affects social stability.
-In 2011, the Ministry of Industry and Trade in Beijing has forced companies to delete the words “luxury”, “royal” and “upper class” of all ads.
-In 2013, all the luxury ads were banned from TV channels and radio stations.
+In 2011, the Ministry of Industry and Trade in Beijing forced companies to delete the words “luxury”, “royal” and “upper class” from all ads.
+In 2013, all luxury ads were banned from TV channels and radio stations.

 What does it mean for you as a company?

-As more post 80s’ and 90s’ take over the employment market, the digital will become THE media, a simple accentuation of today’s trends ( go there to understand the post 80s’ ).
+As more post-80s and 90s take over the employment market, the digital will become THE media, a simple accentuation of today’s trends.

 This is good and bad news for you :

-Good news because it means bigger and more cost efficient reach.
-I mean, a much more cost efficient than through traditional media in the West : online news papers are 2 to 10 times cheaper to use in a digital marketing campaign and yet have 4 times the impact.
+Good news because it means bigger and more cost-efficient reach.
+I mean, it a much more cost efficient than traditional media in the West: online newspapers are 2 to 10 times cheaper to use in a digital marketing campaign and yet have 4 times the impact.
 Massive good change

-Bad news is : this is a whole new land we are talking about. different consuming habits, harder competition since every offer is one click away for the end customer.
-There is only one counter measure here :
+The bad news is: this is a whole new land we are talking about. different consuming habits and harder competition since every offer is one click away for the end customer.
+There is only one countermeasure here :

 We are a digital marketing agency 100% digital, we are in Shanghai and know the market well enough to make you into “the guy that stands out from the rest of the crowd.”